marketstorm/wordpress-plugin/README.md

 ![](/docs/wordpress_upload.png)

-**WARNING**: Network Activate will activate the plugin for all sites on a Wordpress Multisite Instance.
+**IMPORTANT**: Network Activate will activate the plugin for all sites on a Wordpress Multisite Instance.
 Unless that is the goal, the relevant sites should be activated manually.

 3) **Activate** the plugin for the one site